yekm/qbtlib.sh/README.md

 # qbtlib.sh
 bash library to manipulate qbittorent via web api
+or
+practical introduction to gnu parallel and jq. `jq` is used for filtering and converting json data from qbittorrent to TSV format on which simple tools like `head` and `grep` can be used.

 ## installation
-`cp` and `cmof +x` somewhere in PATH. `chmod +x` is a must because it uses recursion
+`cp` and `chmod +x` somewhere in PATH. `chmod +x` is a must because it uses recursion

 dependencies: bash, curl, jq, gnu parallel, awk, util-linux, coreutils